 I think there are a lot of factors involved, from media telling us that water fountains are gross and dirty to the pace at which Americans live their lives to keep up with the Joneses.
 I asked family and friends about their disposable water bottle habits, and those who buy water regularly say it’s because of sanitation and convenience.
 With all the diseases we’re taught are out there and how clean we need to be, some people feel like they can’t trust tap water.
 Everything is fresher and safer when you, the consumer, pop the seal — right?
 The first thing that pops up when you google “contaminated public water” is an article by the CDC.
 We are taught to be scared of water.
 When we hear stories about Flint or the almost 1 billion people worldwide who live without access to clean, safe drinking water, we are conditioned to assume single-use plastic water bottles are the answer.

 That said, Flint and the CDC cases are the minority.
 We shouldn’t be campaigning to create fear.
 That’s what it is: a campaign.
 Companies have been telling people they “need” their water for years.
-Consider this commercial about Contrex by Nestlé:
+Consider this commercial for Nestlé Pure Life bottled water:

-But if you’re at the gym, you may live a very busy and fast-paced lifestyle, so you always buy a water bottle when you’re there because it’s not that expensive and it’s convenient.
-Companies like S’well are trying to change the stigma of reusable water bottles being ugly or something you don’t have time to carry with you.
+So, maybe you aren’t worried about the quality of your tap water but you live a very busy and fast-paced lifestyle.
+When you go to the gym, you always buy a water bottle there because it’s not that expensive and it’s convenient.
+Well, companies like S’well are trying to change the stigma of reusable water bottles being ugly or inconvenient to carry with you.
 A standard S’well water bottle is $25.
 Most gyms sell their bottles of water for $1.
 If you go to the gym five days a week, you’re spending $240 every year just for the convenience of not carrying a metal one around with you.
 Is it worth it?

 Make the Change